codermehran/persian-chatbot/README.md

-# Persian Chatbot
+# Soapify

 ## Project Overview
-A Django-based Persian-language chatbot that integrates OpenAI models with optional retrieval-augmented generation (RAG).
+A Django-based Persian-language assistant branded as Soapify that integrates OpenAI models with optional retrieval-augmented generation (RAG).
 The app provides a chat interface, supports streaming responses, and can optionally enrich prompts using vector search.

 ## Prerequisites
 - Python 3.11+